Using Natural Language Explanations to Rescale Human Judgments: Human Evaluation of QA pairs

 \subsection{Dataset Statistics}

-Table \ref{tab:distribution_table} shows the un-aggregated \% of labels in each category for the \textit{Completeness} attribute for \textsc{inquisitive-broad}.
+Table \ref{tab:distribution_table} shows the un-aggregated \% of labels in each category for the \textit{completeness} attribute for \textsc{Inquisitive-broad}.
 The distribution is skewed towards the \textit{complete} label.
 Table \ref{tab:distribution_table} also shows the distribution of labels for different QA systems being evaluated.
 Together, these show the challenges of judging the outputs of these systems.
 They are performing at a human level according to these annotators and make relatively infrequent mistakes.

-Similarly, for the \textit{correct} label, 70\% of QA pairs are marked as \textit{correct}.
+Similarly, for the \textit{correctness} attribute, 70\% of QA pairs are marked as \textit{correct}.
 Those marked as \textit{incorrect} constitute of unanswerable questions where the model hallucinated information instead of accurately stating the information was missing from text.
+We thus focus our analysis on only the \textit{completeness} attribute.